The Best of Route 6614 nightsFrom £1835 per person

 Day 8 - Oklahoma City to Amarillo, TX, approx. 260 miles.

-Overnight in Amarillo and make sure you take a drive along Amarillo Boulevard, the original Route 66, still dotted with 1950s motels that are so iconic of an American road-trip.
+Make sure you take a drive along Amarillo Boulevard, the original Route 66, still dotted with 1950s motels that are so iconic of an American road-trip.
+And why not have dinner at the Big Texan Steak Ranch – if you can eat a 72oz steak in less than one hour, you get it for free!
+This is Man versus Food for real!

 Day 9- Amarillo to Albuquerque, NM, approx. 285 miles.